State Police Launch Operation Southern Shield Targeting Reckless Drivers on Southern State

 Map showing incident location at 40.6800, -73.4000 Incident location, Long Island

-State police emphasized that these tragedies are preventable when drivers understand their shared responsibility to keep highways safe by following traffic laws, including speed limits.
+State police emphasized that the primary goal of Operation Southern Shield is to reduce the number of fatal and serious injury collisions on the parkway through increased enforcement and driver education.
 “These tragedies are preventable when drivers understand they share a responsibility to keep our highways safe by following traffic laws, including speed limits,” New York State Police wrote in a release announcing the enforcement action.
-Officers say their message is simple: slow down, put your phone away, wear a seatbelt, pay attention and never drive impaired.
+Officers are delivering a simple message to motorists: slow down, put your phone away, wear a seatbelt, pay attention and never drive impaired.

 Location & Road Context